rotki/rotkicom.github.io/_posts/2024-10-09-the-power-of-open-source:-why-rotki’s-transparency-Is-essential-for-trust.md

 ---
 layout: post
-title: The Power of Open Source: Why rotki’s Transparency Is Essential for Trust
+title: "The Power of Open Source: Why rotki’s Transparency Is Essential for Trust"
 description: In an era where data privacy and security are at the forefront of our digital lives, transparency has become a key factor in building trust.

 tags: